Montelukast side effects: what patients need to know

 Propranolol side effects: what you need to know

-Propranolol commonly causes fatigue, cold hands and feet, dizziness and sleep disturbance.
-These effects relate to its action of blocking beta-adrenergic receptors.
-Serious side effects include bronchospasm and severe bradycardia.
-Most side effects are dose-related and can be managed with dose adjustments.
+Propranolol often causes tiredness, cold hands and feet, dizziness and sleep problems.
+These effects come from the way it blocks beta-adrenergic receptors.
+Serious side effects include bronchospasm (sudden airway narrowing) and very slow heart rate.
+Most side effects depend on the dose.
+They can often be eased by adjusting the dose.

 Side effectsSertraline side effects: what to expect during treatment